 Over 7500 children and babies are admitted to one of the four Northland hospitals each year.
 Funds raised by the Countdown Kids Hospital Appeal help Northland DHB Maternal and Child Health Services provide families with travel incubators, apnoea monitors, scanners, breast pumps, an electronic hoist with scales, humidifiers, La-Z-Boy chairs and a range of medical equipment across the SCBU, Maternity Services and other departments.

-Last year Countdown presented Northland DHB Child Health Services with $112,158 thanks to the amazing support from the Northland community.
+in 2017 Countdown presented Northland DHB Child Health Services with $112,158 thanks to the amazing support from the Northland community.

 Four year-old Whaiawa Tito, who like her dad Pat, has Type 1 diabetes.
 There is no cure for Type 1 diabetes, and it requires constant careful self-management and good medical care.